PyVRP/PyVRP/docs/source/dev/contributing.rst

 ============

 Conversations about development and issues take place in the `GitHub repository <https://github.com/PyVRP/PyVRP/>`_.
+If you are looking to make a contribution, please make sure to discuss the change first in a GitHub issue.
+This helps us scope the contribution before you commit many hours of work to it.
-Feel free to open a new issue if you have something to discuss.
+Feel free to open a new issue if no appropriate issue already exists!

 Setting up a local installation